-3.2.2 Maple Meadows Business Park
+3.2.2 MAPLE MEADOWS BUSINESS PARK

-Maple Meadows Business Park designated lands encompass most of Precinct 4.
+Maple Meadows Business Park (see attached Schedule 1) designated lands encompass most of Precinct 4.
 This area has been an employment generator since its inception in the early 1990's and accommodates many large, medium and small businesses.
 It is well located close to Lougheed Highway and Golden Ears Bridge, both routes being part of the regional highway network.
 The Business Park has experienced significant growth over the years and it is anticipated it will continue to expand and evolve into the future.